- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 - Stalin is remembered as the victor of WWII, defeating the Nazis.
 The opposed claim that the war was won “in spite of Stalin” rather than “because of Stalin”;

-- He was a clever and rebellious Georgian who rose up from humble beginnings to lead the Soviet Union, and therefore an inspiration;
+- He was a clever and rebellious Georgian who rose up from humble beginnings to lead the Soviet Union, and is therefore an inspiration;

 - The cult of his personality was particularly strong in his birthplace and has been passed down through generations;